HMS Stirling Castle (1811)

-HMS Stirling Castle was a 74-gun third rate ship of the line of the Royal Navy, launched on 31 December 1811 at Rochester.
+HMS Stirling Castle was a 74-gun third rate built for the Royal Navy in the first decade of the 19th century.
+Completed in 1812, she played a minor role in the Napoleonic Wars.

 Stirling Castle was in company with on 11 June 1813.
 Stirling Castle was sailing to the East Indies and Cormorant was sailing to the Cape of Good Hope.
 On the way, on 11 June, they boarded Ainsley, Brown, master, which was returning to Liverpool from Africa.

 Stirling Castle became a prison ship in 1839, and was broken up in 1861.